Click Here for On-Line Orders for Download

 The Income Strategy Generator™ v.
 3.00 (previously known as Retirement Income Navigator™) was released on 11/5/08.
 Income Strategy Generator™ offers a methodology for managing money during the income drawdown period of retirement.
 It uses an asset allocation approach (the ISG™ methodology) for optimizing retirement income.
 It offers many advantages over traditional strategies which do not handle market variability issues very well.
 The authors have an ISG Planning web site that explains the ISG methodology.
 The program may be licensed for $299 (download now).
 The 4th edition (dated 1/29/11) of the authors' book/user manual is available to download.

 Estate Planning QuickView v.
-2013.00 was released on 1/25/13 to update the program for the American Taxpayer Relief Act of 2012.
+2018.00 was released on 3/22/18.
 It includes the State Death Tax Manager feature which handles state death tax calculations (estate taxes and inheritance taxes) for all 50 states and D.C.
 It allows you to download the latest state death tax calcs so that you will always have current state death calculations.
-The program may be licensed for $249 (download now).
+The program may be licensed for $349 (download now).
+After the first six months, maintenance is priced at $99 annually.

 The Brentmark Update System v.
 2010.00 is available as a download.
 It displays program specific information on changes (such as new features and bug fixes) found in available downloadable patch files as well as information on impending upgrades.
 It is recommended that all users of Brentmark software products install Brentmark Update System v.
 2010.00.
 If you received your Brentmark software product by mail, you have most likely already installed v.
 2010.00 of the Brentmark Update System.
 If you downloaded your Brentmark software, you should download and install the Brentmark Update System.
 It is recommended that you run the Brentmark Update System at least once a month to be assured that you are running the most recent version of your Brentmark program.